trywilco/wilco-docs/docs/building-your-quest/actions/network-http-request.md

     ...
 ```

-In this example we make a request to a user's K8s server to get items.
+In this example we make a request to a user's backend to get items.
 Then we verify that response data includes `items`, which means the request was successful.

 ## Relevant Triggers